Alco-Screen Saliva Alcohol Test

 2 Minute Test Time

-Convenient – The Alco-Screen can be used at any time, any place.
+Convenient – Use the Alco-Screen any time, any place.
 Short 2 minute saliva test time.
-Each test is individually wrapped and completely disposable.
+Individually wrapped and completely disposable.

 Economical – Alco-Screen greatly reduces the time and cost associated with other single and multiple use alcohol testing methods.